-Why do we want to create a fake leather and call it leather?
+Why do we want to create fake leather and call it leather?

 Does calling any fake leather material leather just encourage people to seek out the original material anyway?

-Therefore is it ethical to profiteer from the name or to drive people towards the thing that you are fighting against?
+Therefore, is it ethical to profiteer from the name or drive people towards the thing you are fighting against?